Purpose

 Students Living in Institutions - 24 PS §13-1306

 School districts in which children's institutions, including detention homes, drug and alcohol treatment centers and other similar facilities, are located (referred to as host school districts) are required to provide an education and, when appropriate, special education to nonresident students of the host district who are placed into the institution.
 This includes the right to attend the school district's public schools if appropriate for the child.
 Enrollment of these students follows the same requirements as resident students of the school district.
-See BEC 24 P.S. §13-1306 Nonresident Students in Institutions.
+See 24 P.S. §13-1306 Nonresident Students in Institutions BEC.

-Emancipated Minors
+Emancipated Students

-An emancipated minor is a student under the age of 22 who has established a domicile apart from the continued control and support of parents or guardians or who is living with a spouse.
-The school district in which this student is living is his or her resident school district and the student may enroll without any additional assistance from an adult.
+An emancipated student who is otherwise entitled to enroll in school and who has established a domicile apart from the continued control and support of parents or guardians or who is living with a spouse.

 Homeless Students